Kledal/TwoWayCommunication/README.md

-gruppe2
+Gruppe 2
 =======

-Repository for Group 2
+Repository for Gruppe 2